yang052513/budget/README.md

 - Add expenses to your account with simple click
 - Water stimulate wave effect represents the left budget
+- Multiple guid modal to help you use the app
 - Live 2D animation widget chat box guide you to use the app
 - Dark mode based on user preference
+- Reset option to restart all your journey
 - Dynamic nav bar and percentage number to notify users their current budget